Heather/ctodo/README.md

 Synchronization
 ===============

-Easy, seens everyone here have got her ~ in git all you need is just git add .todo.db3 so you sync your todo list in binary way with git.
+Easy, seens everyone here have got her ~ in git.
+All you need is just git add .todo.db3 so you sync your todo list in binary way with git.
 Yes encrytion doesn't supported yet but I don't need it because I will be happy if you will take some tasks from my todo list and make them for me ;)